Dollar rises to four-week high as Syria spurs demand for safety

 Worries about a Syrian conflict pushed the dollar index, which tracks the greenback against a basket of six major currencies, to a four-week high of 82.263.

-The dollar index, which last traded up 0.2 percent at 82.078 .DXY, was also buoyed by weakness in the euro, the largest component of the index, which fell on soft data out of the region.
+The dollar index, which last traded up 0.2 percent at 82.078, was also buoyed by weakness in the euro, the largest component of the index, which fell on soft data out of the region.

 A team of U.N. investigators has finished gathering samples and evidence in Syria related to a suspected chemical weapons attack that killed hundreds of people in suburbs near Damascus last week and is packing up to leave, a U.N. spokesman said on Friday.